-My experience has seen some good shallow bites going right now too, with the best being a river run in 5 – 7 foot of water.
-Current is the great equalizer, as high skies, bright sun, and no wind still translates into a great day when fishing current seams, eddies, and riffles in rivers.
-The same conditions that absolutely kill other patterns, especially in clear water natural lakes, don’t seem to hassle the river fish that are taking advantage of current that sweeps unsuspecting invertebrates, bait, and terrestrials downstream and into their gullets.
+My experience has seen some good shallow bites going right now too, with the best being a river run in 5 – 7 feet of water.
+Current is the great equalizer, as high skies, bright sun, and no wind still translate into a great day when fishing current seams, eddies, and riffles in rivers.
+The same conditions that absolutely kill other patterns, especially in clear water natural lakes, don’t seem to hassle the river fish that are taking advantage of the current that sweeps unsuspecting invertebrates, bait, and terrestrials downstream and into their gullets.
 Long-lining and lead core staples that typically produce good numbers of fish during this time of year were poor in comparison.
-The bite ebbs and flows, with low-light periods still shining brightest, but moving water is a great savior to an otherwise weary day of walleye fishing.
+The bite ebbs and flows, with low-light periods, still shining brightest, but moving water is a great savior to an otherwise weary day of walleye fishing.

-Plastics design has come a long way since basic Mister Twister varieties from days gone by.
+The plastic design has come a long way since basic Mister Twister varieties from days gone by.
 Color and flash give way to vibration, flicker, and quiver all throughout the very lifelike baits on the market today.
 The end result is an attraction based not just on visual cues, but key components in the way a bait pulsates that trigger fish’s predatory instincts.
 As walleye’s lateral lines pick up these distinct tremors in the water column, I’m convinced that the heavy “thumpers” truly call in fish from a distance to warrant a close investigation at the very least.

 Let’s say that for whatever reason, plastics just aren’t your thing, or they haven’t given you the confidence you need to reliably pitch them all day.
-As larvae rise from the lake bottom in clouds, and the resulting hatch of spinners cover everything near your favorite fishery, crawler bites become stronger no matter what part of the water column you fish.
-People pull them behind sinkers and on spinner-rigs, but don’t hesitate to thread one up a jig-head and pinch off the bottom half of the crawler.
+As larvae rise from the lake bottom in clouds, and the resulting hatch of spinners covers everything near your favorite fishery, crawler bites become stronger no matter what part of the water column you fish.
+People pull them behind sinkers and on spinner rigs, but don’t hesitate to thread one up a jig-head and pinch off the bottom half of the crawler.
 This is a go-to river technique that produces walleye, and often, the unintended non-target species.
 Few things that swim will offer a jig and nightcrawler safe passage back to the boat.